SAP-samples/cap-local-development-workshop/exercises/04/README.md

 ...
 ```

-The type structure (`{ ... }`) is deliberately as simple as possible for this example, designed to convey just the ID of the book that was removed.
+The type structure (`{ ... }`) is deliberately as compact as possible for this example, designed to convey just the ID of the book that was removed.

 ### Add handler code to emit the event

 Now it's time to define when and how that event should be emitted.
-Let's start simple.
+Let's start simple, with a temporary `console.log` statement.

 👉 Create `srv/ex01-service.js` with the following content: